Chamal1120/catppuccin-mac-rice/README.md

 This is my long awaited MacOS rice!! 😁

-I'm also planning on releasing a much more advanced one for linux as well using hpyerland as the WM.
+I'm also planning on releasing a linux rice using hpyerland as the WM.
 So stay tuned for that also. 😉

 ## What's in here?